Fabrixa Integration API Reference

 -H 'X-Application-Key: APPLICATION_KEY'

-Replace APPLICATION_ACCESS_TOKEN with your actual access token and
+Replace APPLICATION_ACCESS_TOKEN with your actual access token and APPLICATION_KEY with your actual application key.

 Endpoints and Requests